-Speaking of wealth, down at the bottom of the big Burntisland blue sea lies Charles I’s ferry, sank tragically, with treasure to boot!
+At the bottom of the big Burntisland blue sea lies Charles I’s ferry, which sank tragically, with treasure to boot!
 Or does it?

 The ongoing search and current site investigation by Burntisland Heritage Trust is one of the longest and most tantalising of treasure hunts.

 Like Dunfermline’s Glen, Burntisland Library was gifted to the town by Andrew Carnegie.

 The library has a museum upstairs, but this is not the only one in Burntisland; there is also the Museum of Communication on the other side of the High Street.

 Finally, a previous resident of Burntisland can be found on the £10 note.